Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    ```

     TiDB supports the usage of MySQL shell.
 The way of MySQL shell connecting to TiDB server is as same as that for MySQL.
-    The default command to enter into MySQL shell for SSM-TiDB is `mysql -h 127.0.0.1 -u root -P 4000`.
+    The default command to enter into MySQL shell on Smart Server is `mysql -h 127.0.0.1 -u root -P 4000`.

 * **Configure user account to authenticate to Web UI**